acmucsd-projects/sp23-ai-team-1/README.md

 ## 1. Background

-If you're just getting started and want to learn the necessary tools going into this project, check out [resources.md](https://github.com/acmucsd-projects/sp23-ai-team-1/blob/main/background.md)!
+MBTI, or Myers-Briggs Type Indicator, is a way to classy different personality types based on four categories: introversion(I)/extraversion(E), sensing(S)/intuition(N), thinking(T)/feeling(F), and judging(J)/perceiving(P).
+Every person has a combination of four letters that determines their personality types, and there are a total of 16 personality types.
+Although the MBTI tests are not known to be accurate and are mainly taken just for fun, we wanted to create a model that can predict a person’s MBTI based on their tweets.

 ## 2. Getting Started

 This is a project using NLP to classify a person's MBTI based on the tweets.

 Our Dataset: [MBTI Personality Type Twitter Dataset](https://www.kaggle.com/datasets/mazlumi/mbti-personality-type-twitter-dataset)

+If you're just getting started and want to learn the necessary tools going into this project, check out [resources.md](https://github.com/acmucsd-projects/sp23-ai-team-1/blob/main/resources.md)!

 ## 3. Structure